braintree/heckler/TESTING.md

         make integration-test
         ```

-If you want to know manually start the docker containers for that these tests
+If you want to manually start the docker containers that these tests use:
-use:

 1. Start our docker-compose setup, which creates a container that
     represents the management host (it'll run `hecklerd`), plus three